 How Does It Work?

-Every time user hits the page, instead of processing schema request again, this saved schema is used.
+Every time user hits the page, instead of processing schema requests again, this saved schema is used.
 That reduces calls to the database and ultimately reduces the page load time.

-But you do get control to Regenerate Schema.
-As the name suggests it is used to regenerate or refresh the stored schema.
+But you do get control and an option to Regenerate Schema whenever you wish.
+As the name suggests it is used to regenerate the stored schema.
 This is particularly helpful if you make frequent changes to the website and would want to make sure that your schema is up to date.

 - In case you update the existing schema

 - You update page/post content or any of the schema field

 After such activities if you are not able to see changes in the schema or schema testing tool, try the ‘Regenerate Schema’ option.

 You will find this option under Settings > Schema Pro > Website Information > Regenerate Schema

 Just click on the button and your schema will be refreshed automatically.